a179346/nextjs-chunk-upload-action-example/README.md

 ## nextjs-chunk-upload-action-example

-> This project serves as an example of utilizing the [nextjs-chunk-upload-action](https://github.com/a179346/nextjs-chunk-upload-action) library.
+> An example of utilizing the [nextjs-chunk-upload-action](https://github.com/a179346/nextjs-chunk-upload-action) library.

 ## Start